London Waterloo station: Expansion

-The L&SWR's aim throughout much of the 19th century was to extend its main line eastward beyond Waterloo into the City of London.
-Given this, it was reluctant to construct a dedicated grand terminus at Waterloo.
-Consequently, Waterloo had none of the usual facilities expected of a terminus until 1853, when a small block was built on the far east side of the station.
+Throughout the 19th century, the L&SWR aimed to extend its main line eastward beyond into the City of London, and was reluctant to construct a dedicated grand terminus at Waterloo.
+Consequently, the station had none of the usual facilities expected of a terminus until 1853, when a small block was built on the far east side of the station.
 In 1854, the London Necropolis & National Mausoleum Company opened a private station inside Waterloo that provided services to Brookwood Cemetery.
 The station was demolished and replaced with a dedicated building in 1902, as part of the reconstruction of Waterloo in the early 20th century.

 Traffic and passengers to Waterloo increased throughout the century, and Waterloo was extended in an ad hoc manner to accommodate this.
 In 1860, new platforms were added on the northwest side of the station; these were known as the Windsor Station after its intended destination.
 An additional dock siding of the main station opened on 17 March 1869.
 A 5 chain link to the South Eastern Railway (SER) line from London Bridge to Charing Cross opened in July 1865.
 It was diverted from London Bridge to Cannon Street on 1 February 1867, before being withdrawn the following year.
 The SER opened Waterloo Junction station on 1 January 1869 as a replacement, that allowed LSWR passengers to change and access services to Cannon Street.
 A further extension on the southeastern side of Waterloo, to provide more services, opened on 16 December 1878.
 A further extension to the north, beyond the Windsor Station, opened in November 1885.